hedhyw/rex/README.md

    of this library are easy to use out of the box.
 Also, it is easier to create custom parameterized helpers.

+5. **Is it stable?**

+   It is `0.X.Y` version, but there are some backward compatibility guarantees:
+   - `rex.Chars` helpers can change output to an alternative synonym.
+   - `rex.Common` helpers can be deprecated, but not removed.
+   - `rex.Group` some methods can be deprecated.
+   - `rex.Helper` can be changed with breaking changes due to specification complexities.
+   - The test coverage should be `~100%` without covering [test helpers](internal/test/test.go).
+   - Any breaking change will be prevented as much as possible.

+   _All of the above may not be respected when upgrading the major version._

-5. **I have another question.
+6. **I have another question.
 I found an issue.
-I have a feature request.**
+I have a feature request.
+I want to contribute.**

    Please, [create an issue](https://github.com/hedhyw/rex/issues/new?labels=question&title=I+have+a+question).